Economic history of Spain: Labor unions

-The post-Franco period, 1975–1980s
+Post-Franco period (1975–1980s)

 Franco's death in 1975 and the ensuing transition to democratic rule diverted Spaniards' attention from their economy.

 The return to democracy coincided with an explosive quadrupling of oil prices, which had an extremely serious effect on the economy because Spain imported 70% of its energy, mostly in the form of Middle Eastern oil.
 Nonetheless, the interim centrist government of Adolfo Suarez Gonzalez, which had been named to succeed the Franco regime by King Juan Carlos, did little to shore up the economy or even to reduce Spain's dependence on imported oil, although there was little that could be done as the country had little in the way of hydrocarbon deposits.
 A virtually exclusive preoccupation with the politics of democratization during the politically and socially unstable period when the new constitution was drafted and enacted, absorbed most of Spain's politics and administration at the expense of economic policy.

 Because of the failure to adjust to the changed economic environment brought on by the two oil price shocks of the 1970s, Spain quickly confronted plummeting productivity, an explosive increase in wages from 1974 to 1976, a reversal of migration trends as a result of the economic slump throughout Western Europe, and the steady outflow of labor from agricultural areas despite declining job prospects in the cities.
 All these factors contributed to a sharp rise in the unemployment rate.
 Government budgetary deficits swelled, as did large social security cost overruns and the huge operating losses incurred by a number of public-sector industries.
 Energy consumption, meanwhile, remained high.

 When the Spanish Socialist Workers' Party government headed by Felipe González took office in late 1982, inflation was running at an annual rate of 16%, the external current account was US$4 billion in arrears, public spending was large, and foreign exchange reserves had become dangerously depleted.
 In coping with the situation, however, the Gonzalez government had one asset that no previous post-Franco government had enjoyed, namely, a solid parliamentary majority in both houses of the Cortes (Spanish Parliament).
 With this majority, it was able to undertake unpopular austerity measures that earlier governments had not.

 The Socialist government opted for pragmatic, orthodox monetary and fiscal policies, together with a series of vigorous retrenchment measures.
 In 1983 it unveiled a program that provided a more coherent and long-term approach to the country's economic ills.
 Renovative structural policies—such as the closing of large, unprofitable state enterprises—helped to correct the relatively poor performance of the economy.
 The government launched an industrial reconversion program, brought the problem-ridden social security system into better balance, and introduced a more efficient energy-use policy.
 Labor market flexibility was improved, and private capital investment was encouraged with incentives.